Kyagara/fred/README.md

 ## Features

--   Movement with Inventory open.
+-   Movement with screens open (inventory, crafting table and a lot more).
 -   Link items in chat.
--   Play sound on a new player message.
+-   Sound on chat message.
--   More control over the Minecraft Music (control music delay, keybinds to skip, change volume, show what is playing).
+-   More control over the Minecraft Music (delay between songs, skip, change volume, show what is playing).
 -   Disable any Toasts (tutorial, recipe, advancement).
--   Use XP to create Experience bottle.
 -   Keep the current session chat history.
 -   Show basic world info on chat when joining a world.
+-   Use XP to create Experience bottle.
--   Total blocks broken statistic.
+-   Total blocks broken and placed statistic.

 ## New recipes